Cumulocity-IoT/apama-eplapps-tools/doc/using-pysys.rst

 After the test has finished, any EPL apps that were uploaded to your tenant by the test are deactivated.

-See :doc:`Testing the performance of your EPL apps and smart rules <performance-testing>` for details on running performance tests.
+See `Testing the performance of your EPL apps and smart rules <performance-testing.rst#testing-the-performance-of-your-epl-apps-and-smart-rules>`_ for details on running performance tests.

 Testing locally
 ===============